senaite/senaite.app.supermodel/src/senaite/core/supermodel/docs/SUPERMODEL.rst

 Each `SuperModel` cleans up after itself.

-To test this, we create some `SuperModel` instances with the same object:
+To test this, we create some `SuperModel` instances for the same object:

     >>> supermodel1 = SuperModel(sample)
     >>> supermodel2 = SuperModel(sample)